ethanchoi/udacity-p3_collab-compet/Report.md

         return self.fc3(x)
 ~~~
 As you can see in the above code snippets, the number of units of hiddenl layers 1,2 is 128, 256 in Actor and Critic Networks.<br>
-Also, the batch normalization was inserted after the first hidden layer, this is also a key to get a reward as quickly as possible.
+Also, the batch normalization was inserted after the first hidden layer, this is also a key to get a reward as quickly as possible.<br>
 If you set the unit size of hidden layers more than 256 in my experiments, for example, 256,512, it was very hard to get a score within 1000 episode.

 ## Experiment Results